Is small business insurance tax deductible in Canada?

 Is life insurance for small businesses tax deductible?

-1. If a business provides employees with life insurance as part of its total benefits package and includes this insurance as a taxable benefit, its premiums are tax deductible.
+- If a business provides employees with life insurance as part of its total group benefits package and includes this insurance as a taxable benefit, its premiums are tax deductible.

-2. It’s common for a lender to require a business to provide key life insurance policies on business associates like the CEO, CFO, or company founder.
-These policies are used as collateral for a loan, ensuring that the lender is compensated for potential losses that could be incurred if a key business contact dies.
+- If a business uses a life insurance policy as collateral for a loan related to the business.
+For example, it's common for a lender to require a business to provide life insurance policies on key employees, such as the CEO, CFO, or company founder.
+These policies are used as loan collateral, ensuring that the lender is compensated for potential losses if a key business contact dies.
 In this case, a limited part of the life insurance premiums may be deducted.

 Also read: Is life insurance tax deductible?